openthread/ot-ns/cli/README.md

 radioparam [param-name] [new-value]
 ```

-Use without the optional arguments to get a list of all current
+Use without the optional arguments to get a list of all current radiomodel parameters.
+These parameters apply to all
-radiomodel parameters.
+nodes and links.
 Add the `param-name` to get only the value of that parameter.
 If both `param-name` and `new-value`
 are provided, the parameter value is set to `new-value`.
 It has to be a numeric value (float).

 Note: How the parameter is used by the radiomodel may differ per radiomodel.
 Some parameters may not be used.
+Note: To change radio hardware parameters of the simulated radio of a specific node, use the [rfsim](#rfsim) command.

 ```bash
 > radioparam